SanthiyaMeganathan/FlaskLearning/readme.md

 # 3. Query Parameters

-Query parameters are values sent in the URL using **key-value pairs**.
+Query parameters are values passed through the URL using **key-value pairs**.

 Example URL: